d-solis/MovieNightBot/README.md

 ### A discord bot that can play movies and tv shows from jellyfin in discord vc.

+A simple yet complex discord bot written in python.

 Progress is slow right now due to school, The code I just uploaded may not work just yet, but soon will be functional.

 ![image](https://raw.githubusercontent.com/d-solis/dotfiles/main/assets/cat.svg)